datagnss/datagnss.github.io/gnss/rtk_receiver/NANO/nano-rtk-receiver-esp32.md

 >**Rover**
 In Rover mode, the module will automatically be set to Rover mode upon startup.

->**Raw**
-In Raw mode, the module will automatically be set to Raw mode output MSM7 RTCM3 data and EPHE data.

 >**Unconfigured**
 In Unconfigured mode, the module will not perform any operations upon startup.